-Dehydrating meat for long-term storage can be intimidating but I promise with a little bit of prep and a dehydrator, you’ll have your pantry stocked in no time.
-It is important to follow USDA guidelines before, during, and after dehydrating meat to ensure bacteria and microorganisms cannot grow on the meat.
+Dehydrating meat for long-term storage can be intimidating, but I promise that with a little bit of prep and a dehydrator, you’ll have your pantry stocked in no time.
+It is important to follow USDA guidelines before, during, and after dehydrating meat to prevent bacteria and microorganisms from growing on it.

 As an avid backpacker who makes their meals, the process can be tedious when preparing one meal at a time.
 I have come to enjoy bulk dehydrating ingredients that I can later use to put together energy and protein-packed meals.
 In this guide, I will show you how to bulk prep and dehydrate different types of meat for long-term storage that you can use to make many different backpacking meals.